 Amazon Fire phone review: price and availability

-Plump for a contract and the 32GB model is free if you pay a minimum of £33 per month, or £28 per month with a £40 up-front cost for the smartphone.
-If you want the 64GB model, the minimum price is £33 with a £50 up-front fee.
+Plump for a contract and the 32GB model is free if you pay a minimum of £28 per month, or £23 per month with a £40 up-front cost for the smartphone.
+If you want the 64GB model, the minimum price is £33 (with no up-front fee), or you can pay £90 for the phone and get a £23-per-month contract.

 Amazon Fire Phone review: build and design